WASdev/sample.SpringBootMVC/README.md

 ### Add the `liberty-maven-plugin`

-Finally, add and configure the `liberty-maven-plugin` as follows.
-We can also remove the `spring-boot-maven-plugin`.
+Finally, add and configure the `liberty-maven-plugin` as shown below.
+We can also remove the `spring-boot-maven-plugin` that was included in the POM of the sample project.

 ```
 <plugin>